Note: Click on the building name (except Stevens) to see photo.

 FUNDING: Before 1946, the Fort Knox school system received no financial assistance from state or federal governments.
 Funds were generated through tuition, raffles, turkey shoots, auto license plate sales, Central Post Fund donations, and a percentage from then-legal slot machines on post.
 In 1946 the school district received $100 in appropriated funds for each child of military parents living on post and for each pupil whose parent was employed in Civil Service.

 Now, the school system operates under provisions of Public Law 874, enacted by the 81st Congress.
 Funding comes from the Department of Defense, through the Domestic Dependent Elementary and Secondary Schools.

 BOARD OF EDUCATION: Initially, a board appointed by the Fort Knox commanding general governed the school district.
 This changed in 1980 after a parent group on a military base in Puerto Rico successfully sued the federal government for the right to elect its own school board.
 Fort Knox Community Schools now has a five-member advisory Board of Education.
-The members were elected by and represent the parents and guardians of children enrolled in the schools.
+The members were elected by and represent the parents and legal guardians of children enrolled in the schools.
 Likewise, the members' children attend post schools.